bonfire-networks/website-blog/posts/bonfire-for-communities.md

       Jacobin: From audience to community
     </span>
     <span class="mt-3 text-[.95rem] leading-[1.55] text-ink-2">
-      How Jacobin gave 3,000+ readers a federated home for debate, organising, and solidarity.
+      How Jacobin gave its readers a federated home for debate, organising, and solidarity.
     </span>
     <span class="mt-5 inline-flex items-center gap-2 font-smono text-[.72rem] tracking-[.04em] text-spark">
       Read the full story in our case study